-1. Interpret and implement educational policy as approved by

-the Faculty, acting with power if unanimous.

-2. Formulate proposals for changes and modifications in educational policy, either upon its own motion or after consideration of recommendations of other committees, and recommend them to the Faculty for action.

-3. Coordinate the work of the following committees of the Faculty concerned with undergraduate education; the Standing Committees on Curricula, Academic Performance, Student Aid, Student Environment, Discipline, and Admissions; and consult with the Committee on Graduate School Policy on matters of graduate educational policy affecting the Institute at large.

-4. Establish the manner in which the educational program is presented in official Institute publications, delegating to the other Standing Committees such parts of the responsibility as seems desirable.

-5. Report at each regular Faculty meeting, and on matters of general interest publish agenda and hold committee meetings open to the Faculty.
+- 1.73.1 Interpret and implement educational policy as approved by the Faculty, acting with power if unanimous. - 1.73.2 Formulate proposals for changes and modifications in educational policy, either upon its own motion or after consideration of recommendations of other committees, and recommend them to the Faculty for action. - 1.73.3 Coordinate the work of the following committees of the Faculty concerned with undergraduate education; the Standing Committees on Curricula, Academic Performance, Undergraduate Admissions and Student Aid, Student Environment, and Discipline; and consult with the Committee on Graduate School Policy on matters of graduate educational policy affecting the Institute at large. - 1.73.4 Establish the manner in which the educational program is presented in official Institute publications, delegating to the other Standing Committees such parts of the responsibility as seems desirable. - 1.73.5 Report at regular Faculty meetings, and on matters of general interest publish agenda and hold committee meetings open to the Faculty.

-6. Meet periodically with the President, Academic Deans or others as designated by the President to enhance the interchange between the Faculty and the Administration on matters of educational policy.

-7. Perform such other duties and responsibilities pertaining to undergraduate and graduate education as may be delegated to it by the Faculty.

-8. The Committee on Educational Policy is to encourage experimental innovation in undergraduate education.
-It shall have authority to approve limited educational experiments and to grant exceptions to allow any experiment to depart from specific Faculty Regulations and M.I.T. administrative procedures.
-The Committee on Educational Policy will seek appropriate advice about proposals from standing committees of the faculty and from the departments concerned.
-Descriptions of approved experiments and reports on their progress and outcome are to be circulated without delay to the entire faculty.

-12. Each of the following committees, Curricula, Academic Performance, Student Aid, Student Environment, Discipline, and Admissions, shall, in addition to its specific duties as defined below, be responsible for (1) formulating and reviewing educational policies which apply to its work, (2) requesting any needed clarification of such policies from the Committee on Educational Policy, (3) recommending to the Committee on Educational Policy any changes of such policies which it deems to be advisable, and (4) performing such other duties as may be delegated to it by the Committee on Educational Policy.
+- 1.73.6 Meet periodically with the President, Academic Deans or others as designated by the President to enhance the interchange between the Faculty and the Administration on matters of educational policy. - 1.73.7 Perform such other duties and responsibilities pertaining to undergraduate and graduate education as may be delegated to it by the Faculty. - 1.73.8 Encourage experimental innovation in undergraduate education with authority to approve limited educational experiments and to grant exceptions to allow any experiment to depart from specific Faculty Regulations and M.I.T. administrative procedures, to seek appropriate advice about proposals from Standing Committees of the Faculty and from the departments concerned and to circulate to the Faculty descriptions of approved experiments and reports on their progress and outcome. - a.
+Any Faculty member, group of Faculty, department, or school may submit a proposed experiment to the Committee on Educational Policy. - b.
+All proposals shall be "experimental" in nature.
+They shall not permanently circumvent standard regulations and administrative practices.
+Experiments that show enduring value should become incorporated in the usual ways into the Faculty Regulations and administrative practices. - c.
+Student participation shall be under any restrictions or safeguards specified by the Committee on Educational Policy in granting approval. - Each of the following Committees, Curricula, Academic Performance, Undergraduate Admissions and Student Aid, Student Environment, and Discipline, shall, in addition to its specific duties as defined below, be responsible for (1) formulating and reviewing educational policies which apply to its work, (2) requesting any needed clarification of such policies from the Committee on Educational Policy, (3) recommending to the Committee on Educational Policy any changes of such policies which it deems to be advisable, and (4) performing such other duties as may be delegated to it by the Committee on Educational Policy.

-Each elected member of these Committees shall serve a threeyear term, one-third of the elected membership being elected each year.
+Each elected member of these Committees shall serve a three-year term, one-third of the elected membership being elected each year.
+At their discretion, the Committees may invite the participation of representatives of the student body.

-A. The Committee on Curricula shall consist of six elected members, a voting member appointed biennially by and from the Committee on Educational Policy, and two non-voting members, namely the Registrar and the Chairman of the Freshman Advisory Council.
+The Committee on Curricula shall consist of six elected members, a voting member appointed biennially by and from the Committee on Educational Policy, the Undergraduate Planning Professor, and three non-voting members, namely the Associate Provost, the Registrar, and the Chairman of the Freshman Advisory Council.